JoANeS86/ML-on-Google-Cloud/notes.md

         - API
         - SDKs

 **Vertex AI Studio** is a low-code/no-code platform that lets users—from non-technical business analysts to AI developers—rapidly prototype, customize, and deploy generative AI applications using foundation models like Gemini.
 Effective AI prompts include **task, context, and examples**, and can use techniques like zero-shot, few-shot, chain-of-thought, or retrieval-augmented generation.
-The platform also offers AI-assisted prompt creation, a prompt gallery, and support for multimodal inputs and outputs, enabling users like Bia and Anne to quickly turn ideas into working AI apps.
+The platform also offers AI-assisted prompt creation, a prompt gallery, and support for multimodal inputs and outputs, enabling users to quickly turn ideas into working AI apps.

 The second half of the **prompt-to-production lifecycle** in Vertex AI Studio covers **integration, deployment, monitoring, and optimization.** Users can generate code automatically, use SDKs or APIs, and deploy AI apps without worrying about cloud infrastructure.
 To ensure accurate, up-to-date outputs, models can be **grounded** with trusted data, often via **RAG**.
 Model quality can be further improved through **prompt design, parameter-efficient tuning**, or **full fine-tuning** using labeled datasets.
 Vertex AI Studio supports these tuning methods, allowing users to create, monitor, and deploy customized generative AI models for specific tasks, with both technical and low-code approaches.